 Drop Bag Transport

 Participants may drop one bag off at the Sage Drop Bag Station (near Sage Lodge Mud Room).
-Bags will be taken to finish line and piled together for post-race.
-To be most efficient and organized with the bags, please use duct tape and markers to write your bib # and name as a tag (think airport luggage style).
-The bags will be monitored by a volunteer by the finish line.
+Bags will be taken to the finish line and piled in the finish area prior to the first finisher's arrival.
+Please write your name on your drop bag.
+Directors can not be responsible for missing bags.

 Support and Spectating

-No pacing will be allowed on this course.
-We encourage spectators to get out on the course and cheer for family and friends but due to the nature of the out-and-back and safety of our volunteers and racers, we ask that spectators refrain from driving up Emigrant Gulch.
+We encourage spectators to get out on the course and cheer for family and friends but due to the nature of the out-and-back and safety of our volunteers and racers, we ask that spectators refrain from driving any vehicles up Emigrant Gulch.
+Mountain bikes are okay.

 Race Organizers would like to recommend the following spots for those willing to hike to cheer on runners: culvert aid station, and up emigrant gulch.
 Additionally, there is a great pullout where Conlin Rd joins Chico Rd near Old Chico where racers can be cheered at mile 3.75 and mile 16.

 We love dogs!
-And we love running with our dogs; HOWEVER, we ask that you leave dogs at home for this event.
-For the safety and comfort of all participants, no dogs will be allowed on the course.
+And we love running with our dogs; but for the safety of all participants, no dogs will be allowed on the course.

 Please inform the nearest aid station if you need to drop out of the race.
 If you need assistance getting off the mountain, please request so at the aid station, our volunteers will be happy to assist you.

 Afterward, shake out your legs in the shade tent on the Chico Hot Spring Main Lodge lawn with a beer and sandwich sponsored by Chico Hot Springs.
 Post-race libations are free for racers and volunteers only.
 Also, what’s better than a post-race soak?
-Racers earn their “gold” (free swim pass) at the St. Julien turn-around.
+Racers earn their free swim pass at the St. Julien turn-around.
 With two pools of varying temperatures, we’re sure everyone in the family can find a comfortable spot to relax!

 Yellowstone City was a site on the flat near the present dredge pond.
 It became the eastern-most town in Montana when snows in October 20, 1864, drove the miners down from the Gulch.
 The mining camps of Yellowstone City, and later, Old Chico became established by means of trespass on Crow tribal lands.
 In 1876, Crow scouts serving under Lieutenant James Bradley called Emigrant Gulch "Mu-Ni-Ah-Noot-Su," or "how they get their money."

-Old Chico was where those living in Yellowstone City moved to when they became hesitant to live there any longer after conflicts with local Crow Indians.
+Old Chico was where those living in Yellowstone Gateway moved to when they became hesitant to live there any longer after conflicts with local Crow Indians.